 - Review your department's organizational structure.
 Be familiarized with your department.
 Your supervisor will ensure you learn about the departmental policies and procedures.

 - Meet with the Benefits team to complete your paperwork.
 A checklist is included in the benefits packet.
 Some forms are due within 31 days/60 days.

 - Learn about important events on campus.
 You can watch for new events through the Daily Digest.

 - Identify ways to network and meet GU staff across campus.

 - Familiarize yourself with the New Employee Handbook.

 After one month:

-- Meet with the Benefits Specialist to ensure the completion of all your benefits forms.
+- Meet with the Benefits team to ensure the completion of all your benefits forms.

 - Ensure you meet with your supervisor to set performance and professional development goals.

 - Review the Administration and Operations Manual.
 The manual is available here.